How Did Neptune Get Its Name?

 Neptune is the eighth planet from the sun.

 Since it is so much further from the Sun than Earth, a year on Neptune (one full revolution around the sun) takes 165 Earth years.

-Neptune is the second largest planet in the Solar System.
+Neptune is the fourth largest planet in the Solar System.
 It is only smaller than Jupiter.